-- This chapter describes the likely landscape and visual effects of the proposed development.
+- 8.1 This chapter describes the likely landscape and visual effects of the proposed development.
 This has been assessed against the existing landscape and visual receptors within the site and its hinterland.
-The following receptors have been assessed: - Landscape character, including physical landscape resources, and - Views and visual amenity experienced by residents, recreational users and by road users. - Principles and good practice for undertaking landscape and visual impact assessment are set out in the Landscape Institute (LI) and the Institute of Environmental Management (IEMA) Guidelines for Landscape and Visual Impact Assessment, Third Edition (2013) and Landscape Institute Technical Guidance Note 06/19 Visual Representation of Development Proposals. - 8.3 The landscape assessment has been made through reference to existing landscape character studies including: - The East Dorset Landscape Character Assessment (2008), - Hampshire County Integrated Character Assessment (2010), - New Forest District Character Assessment (2000), and - East Dorset and Purbeck Areas Landscape and Heritage Study (January 2021), and - Cranborne Chase and West Wiltshire Downs AONB Integrated Character Assessment (2003). - Field survey work was completed on 11 April 2022 (before leaves had emerged on trees) to identify views.
+The following receptors have been assessed: - Landscape character, including physical landscape resources, and - Views and visual amenity experienced by residents, recreational users and by road users. - Principles and good practice for undertaking landscape and visual impact assessment are set out in the Landscape Institute (LI) and the Institute of Environmental Management (IEMA) Guidelines for Landscape and Visual Impact Assessment, Third Edition (2013) and Landscape Institute Technical Guidance Note 06/19 Visual Representation of Development Proposals. - 8.3 The landscape assessment has been made through reference to existing landscape character studies and mapping including: - The East Dorset Landscape Character Assessment (2008), - Hampshire County Integrated Character Assessment (2010), - New Forest District Character Assessment (2000), - East Dorset and Purbeck Areas Landscape and Heritage Study (January 2021), - Cranborne Chase and West Wiltshire Downs AONB Integrated Character Assessment (2003), - CPRE, The Countryside Charity's Mapping Tranquillity (March 2005), - CPRE, The Countryside Charity's Tranquillity and Intrusion Maps (early 1990's and 2007), - The Cranborne Chase & West Wiltshire Downs Area of Outstanding Natural Beauty Tranquillity Mapping, Ground Truthing Methodology & Interim Report (July 2010). - 8.4 Field survey work was completed on 11 April 2022 (before leaves had emerged on trees) to identify views.
 A series of representative photographs were taken by MS Environmental the same week.
 A second series of representative photographs were taken on 15 July 2022 (when trees were in leaf).
-The weather on both occasions was good with clear visibility. - 8.5 The photographs were taken with a full frame camera (Canon EOS 5D Mark IV) and 50mm lens combination consistent with Landscape Institute's TGN 06/19, GLVIA3 and the emerging understanding of the requirement for technical photography for visualisation work. - 8.6 For each viewpoint a sequence of visualisations has been prepared.
-These have been used to inform both the landscape and, separately, visual assessment. - 8.7 The Chapter is supported by six technical appendices: - Technical Appendix 8.1: Landscape and Visual Effects Assessment Criteria (GLVIA3), - Technical Appendix 8.2: Figures (prepared by Urban Initiatives Studio Ltd), - Technical Appendix 8.3: Calculation of Zones of Theoretical Visibility (prepared by MS Environmental), - Technical Appendix 8.4: Visualisations (prepared by MS Environmental), - Technical Appendix 8.5: Cumulative Visualisations (prepared by MS Environmental), and - Technical Appendix 8.6: Technical Methodology photography, 3D modeling and verified visualisation (prepared by MS Environmental).
+The weather on both occasions was good with clear visibility. - 8.5 Allen Pyke Associates visited the Site and it's wider setting in October 2023 to provide commentary on the potential for effects on the Cranborne Chase Area of Outstanding Natural Beauty in response to the AONB Officers' comments in relation to effects on tranquillity within the AONB.
+Paragraphs 8.470 onwards provide more detail in this regard. - 8.6 The photographs were taken with a full frame camera (Canon EOS 5D Mark IV) and 50mm lens combination consistent with Landscape Institute's TGN 06/19, GLVIA3 and the emerging understanding of the requirement for technical photography for visualisation work. - 8.7 For each viewpoint a sequence of visualisations has been prepared.
+These have been used to inform both the landscape and, separately, visual assessment. - 8.8 The Chapter is supported by six technical appendices: - Technical Appendix 8.1: Landscape and Visual Effects Assessment Criteria (GLVIA3), - Technical Appendix 8.2: Figures (prepared by Urban Initiatives Studio Ltd), - Technical Appendix 8.3: Calculation of Zones of Theoretical Visibility (prepared by MS Environmental), - Technical Appendix 8.4: Visualisations (prepared by MS Environmental), - Technical Appendix 8.5: Cumulative Visualisations (prepared by MS Environmental), - Technical Appendix 8.6: Technical Methodology photography, 3D modeling and verified visualisation (prepared by MS Environmental), - Technical Appendix 8.7: Figures associated with assessment of Tranquility Effects (prepared by Allen Pyke Associates Ltd.)